The main entrance is on the south side of Butterfield Road 0.2 mile east of Herrick Road.

 The 887-acre Herrick Lake is one of the Forest Preserve District’s most popular preserves.

 Herrick Lake is home to an impressive variety of wildlife.
 Ecologists have recorded more than 254 types of year-round and migrating wildlife among the preserve’s 470 different types of plants.

 Along the forest preserve’s pothole marshes and streams, silver maple and buttonbush grow.
 Raccoons, woodchucks, northern orioles, wood thrushes, and various frogs and toads dwell in this area, which is seasonally covered with colorful swamp buttercup and wild iris.
-Herrick Marsh, which lies in the middle of the forest preserve, supports communities of cattails and reeds, a draw for eastern tiger salamanders, northern leopard frogs, pied-billed grebes, blue-winged teals, red-winged blackbirds, minks and muskrats.
+Herrick Marsh, which lies in the middle of the forest preserve, supports community of reeds, a draw for eastern tiger salamanders, northern leopard frogs, pied-billed grebes, blue-winged teals, red-winged blackbirds, minks, and muskrats.

 After the retreat of the Wisconsin Glacier, the land that is now Herrick Lake Forest Preserve grew into prairies with scattered woodlands.
 For thousands of years, different groups of indigenous people passed through the area, some to hunt and move on, others to settle for various periods of time.
 The last of these groups to call this land home was the Potawatomi, who had settled in the area by the late 1600s.
 Their well-traveled trails served as the basis for Butterfield and Warrenville roads.